Star

 The Cardassian

-government, after the costly invasion by the Klingon
+government, after the costly invasion by the Klingon Empire, allies itself with

-Empire, allies itself with the Dominion, providing the Dominion with their
+the Dominion, providing the Dominion with their much-needed foothold in the

-A massive Jem’Hadar military buildup begins on
+Alpha Quadrant.
+A massive Jem’Hadar military buildup begins on Cardassia

-Cardassia Prime.
+Prime.

 (“By Infernos Light” DS9)